|Product Type||Shipped Product|

 The picture below is a generic file photo of a Scat crankshaft.

-Some of the benefits of the Scat crankshaft:
+Some of the benefits of the new Scat Excalibur crankshaft supplied with this engine:

-The material used in this crankshaft is manufactured from an exclusive Space Age material that was designed for high strength and fatigue resistance.
-The Scat cranks are the best value you will ever find.
-The Scat crankshafts are the best way to build a strong bottom end for, street rods, dirt and circle track racing, and drag strip racing.
-This crank is suitable for use up to approx. 800+ hp.
+The material used in Scat Excalibur series crankshaft is manufactured from an exclusive Space Age material that was designed for high strength and fatigue resistance.
+The Scat forged cranks are many times stronger than stock OEM cast cranks and are the best value you will ever find.
+The Scat forged crankshafts are the best way to build a strong bottom end for street rods, dirt and circle track racing, and drag strip racing.
+This crank is suitable for use up to approx. 750-850 hp.
+The new Excalibur series cranks from Scat have several key advantages over the regular Scat forged cranks.
+The chamfered journal holes have been improved.
+The bull nose counter weights reduce windage, and when drilling the counter weights during the balancing procedure, we have noticed that the materiel the cranks are made from is much harder than the regular forged cranks.

 Pictured below is our ABS crank polishing machine in action.
 We polish the crank on every engine we build.
 This extends bearing life, keeps oil cooler, and with the reduced friction, a slight increase in horsepower is gained.
 Many machine shops fail to do this.
 The finish on most cranks are at the bare minimum of acceptance, and we know this can affect bearing life.
 We have measured the RA finish with our profilometer, and found it to be as high as 25 RA finish on many of the cranks.
 We bring that number down considerably.